swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Property-wrapper parameters with arguments in the wrapper attribute cannot be passed a projected value.

 > **Rationale** Arguments in the wrapper attribute only apply to `init(wrappedValue:)`.
 To ensure that these arguments never change, the call-site must always use `init(wrappedValue:)` and pass the additional attribute arguments.

-Property wrappers on function parameters must support `init(wrappedValue:)`.

-> **Rationale**: This is an artificial limitation to prevent programmers from writing functions with an argument label that cannot be used to call or reference the function.

 Non-instance methods cannot use property wrappers that require the enclosing `self` subscript.